Inside (2024 film): Release

 The film premiered in the Bright Horizons competition selection at the 2024 Melbourne International Film Festival on 9 August 2024.

 It was theatrically released in Australia on 27 February 2025.

 Inside had its North American premiere at the 2025 Tribeca Festival on 7 June, followed by a US theatrical release on 20 June.

 The film was released on Netflix in Australia on 1 September 2025.

 Reception

-As of September 2025 Inside has a score of 97% based on 30 critics' reviews.
+On review aggregator Rotten Tomatoes, Inside holds a score of 97% based on 30 critics' reviews, with an average rating of 7.4/10.
+The website's critics consensus reads, "With unflinching authenticity and haunting, deeply layered performances, Inside transforms its stark prison-based narrative into a gripping, emotionally resonant study of violence, regret, and the fragile possibility of redemption."

 It was widely praised by critics, citing it as Guy Pearce's "finest work", Cosmo Jarvis' turn "Oscar-worthy", Vincent Miller's performance "a revelation." and that Williams "makes his way into the pantheon of great Australian directors."

 David Erlich at Indiewire gave the film his critic's pick, writing "Williams’ debut is so replete with such moments of raw compassion that it almost invisibly accumulates a deep well of emotion."
 While Emma Vine at Loud and Clear reviews proclaimed the film as "One of the best of the year."